 I find it interesting that we can look around the table and point fingers at those who demonstrate poor leadership practices at the same time we fail to recognize our own behaviors are far less than leader-like!

-The leadership behaviors I am talking about here are not that complicated or difficult to recognize; yet day after day we find it acceptable to micromanage; we observe as our leadership team uses email to coach or confront a difficult topic; we’ve created a norm of using our position to motivate action; and we seem to think that having two people in a room while only one is talking is called dialogue!
+The leadership behaviors I am talking about here are not that complicated or difficult to recognize; yet day after day we find it acceptable to micromanage; we observe as our executive team uses email to coach or confront a difficult topic; create a norm of using our position to motivate action; we seem to think that having two people in a room while only one is talking is called dialogue!
 We see expectations established but don’t provide the resources of training, practice, and time.